EricCabrol/VehicleDynamics/books.md

 In the second edition of the book, chapters on roll dynamics, rollover prevention and hybrid electric vehicles have been added, and the chapter on electronic stability control has been enhanced.

-Chapters :
-1. Introduction
-2. Lateral Vehicle Dynamics
-3. Steering Control for Automated Lane Keeping
-4. Longitudinal Vehicle Dynamics
-5. Introduction to Longitudinal Control
-6. Adaptive Cruise Control
-7. Longitudinal Control for Vehicle Platoons
-8. Electronic Stability Control
-9. Mean Value Modeling of SI and Diesel Engines
-10. Design and Analysis of Passive Automotive Suspensions
-11. Active Automotive Suspensions
-12. Semi-Active Suspensions
-13. Lateral and Longitudinal Tire Forces
-14. Tire-Road Friction Measurement on Highway Vehicles
-15. Roll Dynamics and Rollover Prevention
-16. Dynamics and Control of Hybrid Gas Electric Vehicles
+<sub><sup> Chapters : 1.
+Introduction / 2.
+Lateral Vehicle Dynamics  / 3.
+Steering Control for Automated Lane Keeping / 4.
+Longitudinal Vehicle Dynamics  / 5.
+Introduction to Longitudinal Control / 6.
+Adaptive Cruise Control / 7.
+Longitudinal Control for Vehicle Platoons / 8.
+Electronic Stability Control / 9.
+Mean Value Modeling of SI and Diesel Engines / 10.
+Design and Analysis of Passive Automotive Suspensions / 11.
+Active Automotive Suspensions / 12.
+Semi-Active Suspensions / 13.
+Lateral and Longitudinal Tire Forces / 14.
+Tire-Road Friction Measurement on Highway Vehicles / 15.
+Roll Dynamics and Rollover Prevention / 16.
+Dynamics and Control of Hybrid Gas Electric Vehicles</sub></sup>